“‘You have kept the good wine until now. Jesus did this at the beginning of his signs at Cana in Galilee and so reveal his glory.” John 2:1-11.

 But I could say now, this was the first glimpse of my family as I had come to know them, many years later, and all I have left is this fond memory.

-Now back to the creative writing course, the following week, my fellow students had an array of first memories: going to a first baseball game with dad, or a favorite teacher in kindergarten, or an incident of a child getting lost in a department store.
+Now back to the creative writing course, the following week, my fellow students had an array of first memories: going to an early baseball game with dad, or a favorite teacher in kindergarten, or an incident of a child getting lost in a department store.
 In personal writing or a screenplay, nothing is more troublesome than getting lost in unfamiliar surroundings or worse yet, a loveable dog lost and at risk.
 Check out the new movie, “A Dog’s Way Home.”
 It’s a scary heart-breaker.

-Let’s return to the gospel and John’s capacity to tell a good story, about this miracle as the very first sign of the good works Jesus is truly capable of.
+Let’s return to the gospel and John’s capacity to tell a good story about this miracle as the very first sign of the good works Jesus is truly capable of.

 For centuries, scholars have poured over this reading for its dramatic action, Jesus’s response to Mary’s request, his service to the couple whose names are lost to us, and the vast quantity of wine that filled these jars.